Mystery Men

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to The newly formed team (Mr. Furious, The Shoveler, Blue Raja, The Bowler, The Spleen, Invisible Boy, and The Sphinx) commits to infiltrating Casanova Frankenstein's mansion to rescue Captain Amazing., moving from reaction to action.

 The Collapse moment at 91 minutes (75% through) represents the emotional nadir.
 Here, The team is captured and defeated by Frankenstein's gang.
 They're humiliated, beaten, and thrown out.
-The city will be destroyed and they've proven themselves useless., indicates the protagonist at their lowest point.
+The city will be destroyed and they've proven themselves useless., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 81% of the runtime.
 The team realizes they don't need to be Captain Amazing - they need to be themselves.
 They embrace their odd powers and unite with renewed purpose, remembering the Sphinx's lessons about belief., demonstrating the transformation achieved throughout the journey.